Tue February 15 | 4:00 PM

 Viola Master Class

-On Tuesday, February 15th, come watch 2021/22 Eugene Symphony guest artist Robrto Díaz work with three talented local viola students, as part of the Laura Avery Visiting Masters Series.
+On Tuesday, February 15th, come watch 2021/22 Eugene Symphony guest artist Roberto Díaz work with two talented local viola students, as part of the Laura Avery Visiting Masters Series.

 All master classes are free and open to the public.